Dreaming of a whale: a voice from the deep of the world

 Ask yourself: “Is there something ‘enormous’ surfacing in my life right now — a large task, a large decision, a large opportunity?
 Am I meeting this vastness with acceptance or with anxiety?”

 Astrological note: A surfacing whale evokes Jupiter or Neptune in a prominent house, or Jupiter transiting through the Ascendant or 10th house.
-Sagittarius and Pisces with a powerful Jupiter-Neptune carry this scale as a natural gift.
+Sagittarians and Pisces with a powerful Jupiter-Neptune carry this scale as a natural gift.
 If Jupiter is now transiting your 10th house — something large is becoming visible.

 Darkness.
 Narrow.
 Strange.
 But you are alive.
 You are inside something enormous — and this something is carrying you.

 This is the image of those life periods when everything familiar has collapsed and you find yourself in a strange “in-between” — not where you were, and not yet where you are going.
 In the belly of the whale.
 Dark, disorienting — and yet alive.
+On land and through stone instead of inside something living, the same enclosed inward journey returns in dreams where the cave goes deeper — you descend further and further, and the in-between has walls that do not breathe.

 The message of this image: transformation is underway.
 You have not gotten stuck forever.
 The whale will carry you to shore — changed, but living.
 Jonah emerged.
 So will you.